sangallimarco/xstate/README.md

 <p align="center">
   <a href="https://xstate.js.org">
-  <span>JavaScript state machines and statecharts, please refer to the original lib</span>
+  <span>JavaScript state machines and statecharts, this is a fork,  please refer to the original lib</span>
   <br />
   <br />
   </a>